smart-on-fhir/cumulus-library/docs/example.md

 LIMIT 10;
 ```

-This shows all the patients in the dataset.
-We want to get the `subject_ref` of all patients who are
+This shows a sample of the patients in the dataset.
+We want to get the `subject_ref` of patients who
-approximately 12 years old or less - though since we're looking over a five year window, we'll need
+are approximately 12 years old or less - though since we're looking over a five year window, we'll need
 to factor in patients who were preteens at the time -  and there's a column named `birthdate`.
 So
 let's filter by that.
 Run the following query: